marix1993/test_ssh/README.md

 	5.Use SSH to push changes to your test repository(from local to remote)

 ## STEP 1:
-- Creating an SSH key on my local machine:
+- Creating an SSH key (local machine):

 `Commands (gitbash):`
 -